kushnirko/mtrpz-lab-2/README.md

-# Simplified Markdown to HTML converter
+# Simplified Markdown converter

-**This command-line tool takes as input a path to a text file containing simplified Markdown markup and converts it to a fragment of HTML.**
+**This command-line tool takes as input a path to a text file containing simplified Markdown markup and converts it to HTML tags or ANSI escape sequences.**

-The resulting HTML markup is either printed to [standard output](https://en.wikipedia.org/wiki/Standard_streams) (stdout) or written to the output file if the path to it is specified using the `--out` flag.
+The resulting data is either printed to [standard output](https://en.wikipedia.org/wiki/Standard_streams) (stdout) or written to the output file if the path to it is specified using the `--out` flag.

+Output to the console is by default in ANSI escape sequences format, but if an output file path is specified, the converter will use HTML format.
+However, you can manually set the required format using the `--format=value` flag.

 The tool also validates Markdown markup for correctness.
 If errors are encountered, it prints the appropriate message to [standard error](https://en.wikipedia.org/wiki/Standard_streams) (stderr) and exits with a non-zero status code.